fchastanet/docker_tutorial/02-docker-compose/exo02/Readme.md

 ```

 # Build the images
-we will build apache and php containers
+we will build apache and php images
 and pull the images for phpmyadmin, mysql and maildev

 ```bash